VolkovLabs/volkovlabs-abc-app/README.md

 ## Highlights

-- Use `docker-compose` to start the development environment with a provisioned App plugin.
+- Use `docker-compose` to start the development environment with a provisioned dashboard, App plugin.
 - Provides unit and E2E test configuration.
 - Based on the latest version of Grafana and Grafana Tools.
 - Includes GitHub Actions for CI, E2E, and Release.